ufs-community/ufs-srweather-app/docs/UsersGuide/source/ContainerQuickstart.rst

    cd /
    ls

-The directories printed will look like this:
+The list of directories printed will be similar to this:

 .. code-block:: console